24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 • Overweight/improper loading

 Trucking companies must uphold the various state and federal regulations that have been put in place to safeguard other drivers on the road.
-If they failed to take reasonable steps to protect you or your loved ones, you have every right to make them pay for the suffering you or your loved ones have been made to endure.
+If they fail to take reasonable steps to protect you or your loved ones, you have every right to make them pay for the suffering you or your loved ones have been made to endure.

-Why Hire McCutchen Napurano - The Law Firm to Handle my Claim?
+Why Hire McCutchen Napurano - The Law Firm to Handle My Claim?

 Truck Accident Statistics